iqan/notes-app/README.md

 ## Notes App
-This is a simple node.js application with MongoDB access, can be used to implementation for CRUD operations with MongoDB
+This is a simple notes system containing multiple microservices and built using node.js.
+The app contains frontend app, backend APIs and a worker.

 ### Application Details:
 - User can register and login